-If you have a defective motor mount, you might want to know how serious the problem is.
+If you have a faulty motor mount, you might want to know how serious the problem is.
 Can you drive with it?
 Or will your engine crash out of your car and cause a huge pile-up?

 Table of ContentsShow